marco-fam/blog-default-template-parameters/README.md

 The benefit of this approach is that no client code needs to be changed as the function calling syntax stays the same.
-Additionally the function can be limited to the exact type by using std::is_same<T,double>::value so that clients are prohibited in creating e.g. a square\<int\> version thus keeping the binary size the same or smaller in case LTO is not use.
+Additionally the function can be limited to the exact type by using std::is_same<T,double>::value so that clients are prohibited in creating e.g. a square\<int\> version thus keeping the binary size the same or smaller (Link Time Optimization can remove unused functions thus making the binary size smaller).